Michael Powell (lacrosse)

-Michael Powell (born October 29, 1982) is a former American professional lacrosse player who was a four-time First Team All-American at Syracuse University, played professional lacrosse for the Baltimore Bayhawks and Boston Cannons, and played on the United States team in the 2002 & 2006 World Lacrosse Championships where he was named to the All-World Team.
+Michael Powell (born October 29, 1982) is an American former professional lacrosse player who was a four-time First Team All-American at Syracuse University, played professional lacrosse for the Baltimore Bayhawks and Boston Cannons, and played on the United States team in the 2002 and 2006 World Lacrosse Championships where he was named to the All-World Team.
+He is the youngest of the three lacrosse-playing Powell brothers (Ryan and Casey Powell).

 Powell is the only player to win the Jack Turnbull Award as the top attackman in Division I lacrosse four consecutive times.
-Powell was also a four-time finalist for the Tewaaraton Trophy, the lacrosse equivalent of the Heisman Trophy, and is one of two male players to win the award twice.
+Powell was also a four-time finalist for the Tewaaraton Trophy, the collegiate player of the year award, and is one of two male players to win the award twice.
 He led Syracuse to two national championships and holds the school record for most career points.
 Syracuse retired his #22 jersey in 2023.
+He is widely considered one of the greatest lacrosse players of all time.

 Powell is now a singer/songwriter and tours both as a solo artist and as a member of his band The Black River.
-In 2022 Mike started a new band called The Echosound (formerly WADE).
+In 2022 Powell started a new band called The Echosound (formerly WADE).

-High school career
+Early life

 Powell attended Carthage Senior High School in Carthage, New York, where he was a high school All-American.
 He set the New York State high school records for most points in a season with 194 points in 2000, most points in a game with 15 points in 2000, and most assists in a season with 120 assists in 1999 and 115 in 2000.

 College career

 Powell enrolled at Syracuse in the fall of 2000 as one of the most anticipated recruits in college lacrosse history.
-He wore the #22 Syracuse jersey, the same number previously worn by both of his older brothers Casey Powell and Ryan Powell, and by lacrosse legends Gary Gait and Charlie Lockwood.
+He wore the #22 Syracuse jersey, the same number previously worn by both of his older brothers (Casey and Ryan), and by lacrosse legends Gary Gait and Charlie Lockwood.

 2001 season

-In his freshman season, Powell tallied 30 goals, 40 assists (70 points), and 69 groundballs while leading Syracuse to the NCAA Men's Lacrosse Championship title game against Princeton University.
+In his freshman season, Michael Powell tallied 30 goals, 40 assists (70 points), and 69 groundballs while leading Syracuse to the NCAA Men's Lacrosse Championship title game against Princeton University.
 In the championship game, he scored an unassisted goal with just 16 seconds remaining in regulation to force overtime, but Syracuse lost to Princeton on a B.J.
 Prager goal with 41 seconds left in overtime.
 Powell became the first player in Syracuse lacrosse history to be named a First Team All-American as a freshman.
 He was also awarded the Jack Turnbull Award as the nation's top attackman, and was a finalist for the inaugural Tewaaraton Trophy.